 Oh New Orleans, how I love you and your hard-partying ways!

-Speaking of partying, I most recently visited NoLa during our year-long party celebration.
+Speaking of partying, I most recently visited the city during our year-long party celebration There are so many New Orleans festivals and events!
 Rest assured that I did some quality research in order to present you with some of the best cocktails in New Orleans.
-We’ll run the gamut from the classy to the debaucherous, which can usually be accomplished in half a city block here.
+In this article, I’ll run the gamut from the classy to the debaucherous, which can usually be accomplished in half a city block here.

 - Sazerac – official cocktail of New Orleans